Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 ```

 ## Final Thoughts
 Bluetooth LE is powerful--but tough to get right.
-To be clear, not saying I've gotten it right here, but I'm striving for it.
+To be clear, not saying I've gotten it right here, but I'm hoping I'm closer.
 If you find any issues please leave me a comment or send me an email and I'll get them corrected as quick as I'm able.